-- What is the total proposed budget for the requested program/activity: The proposed budget for Roots' requested extension is \$309,022.00. - What was the total budget for the program/activity under the previous contract: For the previous FY 21-23 contract, the total budget for the program was \$733,717.00. - $\circ$ $\:$ If the proposed budget is higher than that of the previous contract, please justify the increase. $\:$ N/A - If the proposed budget is lower than that of the previous contract, please explain.
-The current extension is for 7 months only, June 2023 to December 2023.
+- What is the total proposed budget for the requested program/activity?
+An additional \$540,000 is being requested based on an average monthly expenditure of \$45,000. - What was the total budget for the program/activity under the previous contract?
+The current contract amount is \$1,042,739. - O If the proposed budget is higher than that of the previous contract, please justify the increase.
+Probation based the funding request on the highest billed month of \$45,000.
+Probation is unable to project a more accurate dollar amount as Roots is behind on invoices.
+There last paid invoice was for services in April. - o If the proposed budget is lower than that of the previous contract, please explain.